juju/docs/README.md

     # for the pull request.
     # git qa-pr juju 6 qa-sticky-headers
     qa-pr = "!sh -c 'git checkout develop; git pull $0 develop; git checkout -b $2; git fetch-pr $0 $1; git merge pr/$1'"

-    # Update your local develop branch with the latest from the juju remote.
-    # Then make sure to push that back up to your fork on github to keep
-    # everything in sync.
-  juju-sync = "!f() { git checkout develop && git pull juju juju-docs-upstream && git push origin juju-docs-upstream; }; f"